miiizen/Compiler/README.md

 # Compiler
 Hopefully this will be a small compiler for a turing complete language

+### To-do list
+ - [ ] Fix chained if/else statements
+ - [ ] Add boolean AND/OR/NOT operators
+ - [ ] Add option for debugging information in builds
+ - [ ] code generation for ternary operator
+ - [ ] Add strings

 ## Docs
-See the wiki for implementation notes and bits about the language.
+See the wiki for implementation notes and bits about the language, which I've called SIMPLE.
 Example programs used for testing can be found [here](tests/Test%20programs)

 ## Installing LLVM Dependencies
 This is a pain